Brice-Vergnou/Brice-Vergnou/README.md

 ### Hi there 👋

 I am :
-* A wannabe and self-teaching data-scientist from France
+* a science student from France
-* IT , math and AI enthusiast
+* an IT , math and AI enthusiast
 * Learning a lot of stuff on a regular basis

 ---